zhiming99/rpc-frmwrk/Concept.md

 bi-directional bytes stream can start.
 The streaming channel has better flow-control and connection status awareness.
 The limit of a single stream channel instance is 2^64 bytes.

+## Development

+The RPC-frmwrk provides a set of API to facilitate the development.
+A typical RPC module contains a proxy and a server.
+The proxy side usually can be done with some system provided macros.
+And the developer can focus on the implementation of the features on the server side.
+The sample codes in the `tests` directory can be used as a start-point.